 Hilary has been painting and drawing from an early age as her family have always been involved in the arts.

 She graduated in 1979 at Auckland University, majoring in Art History.
-Following that she worked researching NZ artists for a German publication.

 While living in Edinburgh in 1984 Hilary began developing her characteristic mixed-media style of painting, once described as an ‘experimental’ style which she still practises to this day.